 Can You Recharge The Air Conditioning?

 Yes, you can recharge the air conditioning by adding more refrigerant to the system.
-However, it's important to only do this if you are qualified to do so.
+However, it's essential only to do this if you are qualified to do so.

 If you're not sure how to add refrigerant or you think there might be another problem with the A/C system, take your car to a mechanic.
 You can expect to pay $150-$300 for an A/C recharge.